ajaishankar/pukka/README.md

 You're free to do your validations, your way... in a single place!

-pukka simplifies common data validation tasks - trim strings, conditional validation, async validation, deserialize nested form data, render form fields with errors, data coercion, reuse schema on browser and server, error message customization, internationalization, or even partial validation!
+pukka simplifies common data validation tasks - trim strings, data coercion, conditional validation, async validation, deeply nested field validation, external dependencies during validation, deserialize nested form data, render form fields with errors, schema reuse on browser and server, error message customization, internationalization, or even partial validation!

 Designed to be extensible, pukka makes it easy to add new types or even implement field level zod like validators!